Expanded Access to Investigational Therapies

 Requests for access to a SpringWorks investigational therapy must be made voluntarily by the patient’s treating physician.
 Requests cannot be made directly by an individual patient or a patient’s parent/legal guardian or caregiver.

 To make a request for expanded access, physicians in the United States should send an email to firstname.lastname@example.org.
 Physicians from outside of the United States should email email@example.com.
-The following information must be included in any request:

 We are committed to evaluating all requests for expanded access in a fair and equitable manner.
 SpringWorks will acknowledge requests from licensed physicians as soon as possible, generally within two business days of receipt and a decision will be made and communicated as soon as possible thereafter.
 SpringWorks cannot guarantee that all requests for access will be granted, even when eligibility criteria are met.